-28.2.4 FRAME^XGF(): Screen Frame
+29.3.4 FRAME^XGF(): Screen Frame

-Description This API draws a box frame on the screen.
+Reference Type Supported Category XGF Function Library IA # 3173 Description This API draws a box frame on the screen.
 It displays boxes on the screen.
 The FRAME function does not clear or otherwise change the region that it encompasses.
-If you need to open an empty framed window you should use the point prior to calling FRAME^XGF.
+If you need to open an empty framed window you should use the WIN^XGF(): Screen Text Window API instead.
+A call to the PREP^XGF() : Screen/Keyboard Setup API must be made at some point prior to calling FRAME^XGF.

-WIN^XGF(): Screen Text Window API instead.

-A call to the PREP^XGF(): Screen/Keyboard Setup API must be made at some

 Acceptable values for the top and bottom parameters range from 0 to IOSL-1.
 Acceptable values for the left and right parameters range from 0 to IOM-1.

-Format FRAME^XGF(top,left,bottom,right)
+Format FRAME^XGF(top,left,bottom,right) Input Parameters top: (required) Top screen coordinate for box. left: (required) Left screen coordinate for box. bottom: (required) Bottom screen coordinate for box. right: (required) Right screen coordinate for box.
 Output Parameters \$x and \$y: Set to the right and bottom specified as parameters.

-REF: See also: RESTORE^XGF(): Screen Restore and WIN^XGF(): Screen Text Window APIs
+REF: See also: RESTORE^XGF(): Screen Restore and WIN^XGF(): Screen Text Window APIs.